yugabyte/ybm-cli/docs/ybm_cluster_create.md

 ### Options

 ```
       --cluster-name string            [REQUIRED] Name of the cluster.
       --credentials stringToString     [REQUIRED] Credentials to login to the cluster.
 Please provide key value pairs username=<user-name>,password=<password>. (default [])
       --cloud-provider string          [OPTIONAL] The cloud provider where database needs to be deployed.
 AWS, AZURE or GCP.
 Default AWS.
       --cluster-tier string            [OPTIONAL] The tier of the cluster.
 Sandbox or Dedicated.
 Default Sandbox.
       --cluster-type string            [OPTIONAL] Cluster replication type.
 SYNCHRONOUS or GEO_PARTITIONED.
 Default SYNCHRONOUS.
       --database-version string        [OPTIONAL] The database version of the cluster.
 Stable or Preview.
 Default depends on cluster tier, Sandbox is Preview, Dedicated is Stable.
       --encryption-spec string         [OPTIONAL] The customer managed key spec for the cluster.
                                        	Please provide key value pairs as follows:
                                        	For AWS:
                                        	cloud-provider=AWS,aws-secret-key=<secret-key>,aws-access-key=<access-key>,aws-arn=<arn1>,aws-arn=<arn2> .
                                        	aws-access-key can be ommitted if the environment variable YBM_AWS_SECRET_KEY is set.
 If the environment variable is not set, the user will be prompted to enter the value.
                                        	For GCP:
                                        	cloud-provider=GCP,gcp-resource-id=<resource-id>,gcp-service-account-path=<service-account-path>.
                                        	If specified, all parameters for that provider are mandatory.
       --fault-tolerance string         [OPTIONAL] The fault tolerance domain of the cluster.
 The possible values are NONE, NODE, ZONE and REGION.
 Default NONE.
+      --num-faults-to-tolerate int32   [OPTIONAL] The number of domain faults to tolerate for the level specified.
+The possible values are 0 for NONE, 1 for ZONE and [1-3] for anything else.
+Defaults to 0 for NONE, 1 otherwise.
       --node-config stringToInt        [OPTIONAL] Configuration of the cluster nodes.
 Please provide key value pairs num-cores=<num-cores>,disk-size-gb=<disk-size-gb>,disk-iops=<disk-iops> as the value.
 If specified, num-cores is mandatory, while disk-size-gb and disk-iops are optional. (default [])
       --region-info stringArray        [OPTIONAL] Region information for the cluster.
 Please provide key value pairs region=<region-name>,num-nodes=<number-of-nodes>,vpc=<vpc-name> as the value.
 If specified, region and num-nodes are mandatory, vpc is optional.
 Information about multiple regions can be specified by using multiple --region-info arguments.
 Default if not specified is us-west-2 AWS region.
   -h, --help                           help for create
 ```

 ### Options inherited from parent commands